viamrobotics/docs/docs/services/slam/cartographer/_index.md

 Configure the remaining attributes as follows:

    - `"Select map"`, `"Map version"`: Provide the name and version of the map you would like to do pure localization on.
-You can see more details about the available maps from your Location page under "SLAM Library".
+You can see more details about the available maps from your Location page under "SLAM library".
    - `"Camera"`: Provide the `name` of the camera component that you created when you [added the `rplidar` module to your robot](/extend/modular-resources/examples/rplidar/).
 Once you select the camera, you will need to set a `"Data polling frequency (Hz)"` for it.
      Examples: "my-rplidar", "5"
    - `"Movement Sensor (Optional)"`: Provide the `name` of a movement sensor component that implements the `GetAngularVelocity` and `GetLinearAcceleration` methods of the movement sensor API.
 Once you select a movement sensor, you will need to set a `"Data polling frequency (Hz)"` for it.